 - Part of the SE corner of the woods has recently been designated a Regionally Important Geological Site because of Elland Flag exposures of Carboniferous age rock (about 300 million years old).

-- Over 120 species of plants have been recorded.
+- Over 184 species of plants have been recorded, and 74 species of fungi.

 - The almost intact remains of an open air bath house stand in the bottom SE corner of the valley dating from 1681.